 EU Digital Services Act

-Regulation (EU) 2022/2065 on a Single Market For Digital Services.
-Establishes harmonised rules for intermediary services in the EU covering content moderation, transparency, online advertising, and user protections.
-Applies to all intermediary services with graduated obligations based on size and risk.
+Regulation (EU) 2022/2065, the Digital Services Act (DSA), establishes harmonised rules for intermediary services in the European Union, covering content moderation, transparency, online advertising, and user protections.
+It applies to all intermediary services with graduated obligations based on size and role, imposing stricter requirements on very large online platforms (VLOPs) and very large online search engines (VLOSEs) that pose systemic risks.

 Framework summaries on this platform are AI-assisted interpretations for educational and compliance planning purposes.
 They do not reproduce or replace the official standards.
 Refer to the authoritative source for the definitive text.
 Framework names and trademarks belong to their respective organisations.